 Wash dry the fruits on the weekend that way they are ready to be packed.

 Prevent food from getting soggy: This is applicable for lunch boxes not meant to keep food warm.
 Hot food when packed in the lunchbox causes condensation which makes the food soggy.
 In order to prevent that, allow the food to cool completely before packing.

-For food like pizza, quesadilla, and paratha’s, remove them onto a wire rack to cool so air circulates from the bottom too.
+For food like pizza, quesadillas, and parathas, remove them onto a wire rack to cool so air circulates from the bottom too.

 Bento Box - I love using lunchboxes with compartments or dividers as that keeps the food separate and prevents mixing.
 It also allows packing a variety of food like a main meal, snacks, and sides and provides a more balanced meal.

-Switch things up: Variety is the key to keep kids interested and intrigued about their lunchbox.
-Repetition and monotonous lunches will make it boring so always switch things up be in snacks, fruits, or main lunch.
-Example Its is Ok to pack breakfast food at times for lunch as long as your kid loves it.
+Switch things up: Variety is the key to keeping kids interested and intrigued about their lunchbox.
+Repetition and monotonous lunches will make it boring so always switch things up be it snacks, fruits, or main lunch.
+For example, It is Ok to pack breakfast food at times for lunch as long as your kid loves it.

 School lunch for kindergarteners or picky eaters: Pack a combination of familiar and new food, smaller portions, and variety.
 That way they are sure to find some things they like and then explore some new ones too.

-Involve kids in lunchbox planning - It helps them learn about new foods as well always results in them eating their lunch better.
+Involve kids in lunchbox planning - It helps them learn about new foods as well always resulting in them eating their lunch better.

 More recipes for Kids Lunchbox